jOOQ/sql-benchmarks/surrogate-keys/clustered-indexes/README.md

 - SQL Server offers both and defaults to clustered indexes
 - Oracle offers both and defaults to heap tables
 - PostgreSQL offers both and defaults to heap tables

+The full article can be read here: https://blog.jooq.org/2019/03/26/the-cost-of-useless-surrogate-keys-in-relationship-tables/